How to Convert Inches to Cm in Excel (2 Quick Ways)

 Excel Paste Special Feature to Convert Inches to Cm

-• Choose the Paste Special option from the Context Menu.
+• Right-click on the selection and choose the Paste Special option from the Context Menu.

 Excel Paste Special Feature to Convert Inches to Cm